 Whitewater Rafting & Kayaking

 If you plan to take your bag for a ride down the river, it is critical to have an easy way to secure it to your boat.
-Lash points in the shape of D-rings, and sewn webbing loops offer dedicated attachment points.
-Some models have few, small, and/or thin plastic D-rings which offer little guarantee that your bag will stay put.
-Check out models that offer multiple, reinforced metal, plastic, or welded D-rings and/or loops.
+Lash points in the shape of D-rings and sewn webbing loops offer dedicated attachment points.
+Some models have a few small, plastic D-rings, which offer a little guarantee that your bag will stay put.
+For more serious attachment requirements, check out models that offer multiple reinforced metal, plastic, or welded fabric loops.

-PaddleboardingThe big question to ask when planning to bring your gear out on a paddleboard is: how am I going to store it?
-Often boards come with a fixed bungee system on the nose or tail that is perfect for securing your bag…if it fits.
-In this case, you want to opt for a bag with a flexible material that allows you to stuff it under the cords.
+PaddleboardingWhen planning to bring your gear out on a paddleboard, the big question is: how am I going to store it?
+Often, boards come with a fixed bungee system on the nose or tail that is perfect for securing your bag…if it fits.
+In this case, size makes a difference, as does shape.
+Many oblong dry bags stay put under a bungee system better than their perfectly cylindrical counterparts.
+Clipping the top around one part of the bungee cord or using a carabiner to attach it helps ensure you won't lose it, even if a big wave tips you and your board completely upsidedown.

 Traveling

 The key to a travel-friendly model is durability.
 Shlepping your gear through airports, on trains, and even on the back of a donkey is a great way to put some serious wear and tear on your product.
-Look for a model made of hefty material that provides un-yielding defense against potential punctures and tears.
+If you need all your gear protected, look for a large capacity model made of hefty material that provides an unyielding defense against potential punctures and tears.
+If you only need certain sensitive items protected, consider a packable option, similar to those you might use for backpacking — lightweight models or compression bags.

 Waterproofness